stavio12/movie-finder/README.md

-# Sticky-notepad
+# Movie-Finder

+# Not Done Alot to be Done

- A sticky notepad i built whiles learning React Js
+A Movie Finding App i built whiles learning React Js